 - Irregular periods or vaginal bleeding after menopause

 - Lower tummy (abdominal) pain

 - A swollen abdomen

 - Feeling of fullness or loss of appetite

 Our research is beating cancer

-While you're reading this we're making real progress in our fight to beat all cancers, including ovarian cancer – women diagnosed with ovarian cancer now are twice as likely to survive at least five years than in the 1970s.
+While you're reading this we're making real progress in our fight to beat all cancers, including ovarian cancer - the chances of survival are improving all the time.

 Question about cancer?
 Contact our information nurse team